MDAnalysis/UserGuide/doc/source/contributing_code.rst

 Branches in MDAnalysis
 ----------------------

-There are two important branches in MDAnalysis:

-    - ``master``: for production-ready code
-    - ``develop``: for development code

-The ``master`` branch is only for stable, production-ready code.
-Development code should *never* be committed to this branch.
-Typically, code is only committed by the release manager, when a release is ready.
+The most important branch of MDAnalysis is the ``develop`` branch, to which all development code for the next release is pushed.

 The ``develop`` branch can be considered an "integration" branch for including your code into the next release.
 Only working, tested code should be committed to this branch.
-Code contributions ("features") should branch off ``develop`` rather than ``master``.
+All code contributions ("features") should branch off ``develop``.
+At each release, a snapshot of the ``develop`` branch is taken, packaged and uploaded to PyPi and conda-forge.

 .. _create-code-branch: